TopiasHarjunpaa/C4AI/documentation/weekly_report_6.md

 ### What do I do next?

 This is the last project week and next week is time to prepare final release.
-Things I need to do before final release are following:
+Following modifications has been made prior final release:

 - Class diagram for the implementation document
-- More in detail description for the system testing in testing document
-- Remove comments and prints from the code base (most likely only at AI services right now)
+- Remove comments and prints from the code base
 - Update total hours
-- Reply for the latest peer review
 - Create final release
 - Link to the final release in README and user instructions